Maksym Kowal: Canada

 In 2019, he returned to the North American continent to play in League1 Ontario with Vaughan Azzurri.
 He featured in the 2019 Canadian Championship against HFX Wanderers FC.
 In July, he scored a hat trick against Durham United FA in 21 minutes.
 In his debut season with Vaughan he finished as the league's top goalscorer, winning the Golden Boot, as well as being named league MVP.
 In late 2019, he played in the Canadian Soccer League with FC Ukraine United.

 On August 10, 2020, Kowal signed with Canadian Premier League side Atlético Ottawa.
 He made his debut in Ottawa's inaugural match on August 15 against York9, coming on as a substitute and playing out a 2–2 draw.

 Germany

 On October 27, 2020, Kowal joined German club Germania Halberstadt in the fourth tier Regionalliga Nordost.
 A day later, he made his debut for the club scoring a goal against Chemie Leipzig.
 He celebrated the goal by taking off his jersey, which earned him a second yellow card, resulting in him being ejected from the match.
-He then had to return to Canada, due to travel issues, before returning to Germany, however, the season was suspended soon after for the remainer of 2020, due to the second wave of the COVID-19 pandemic.
+He then had to return to Canada, due to travel issues, before returning to Germany, however, the season was suspended soon after for the remainder of 2020, due to the second wave of the COVID-19 pandemic.

 In July 2022, Kowal joined newly promoted side Greifswalder FC in the same division.
+After a season with Greifswalder, he left the club in the summer of 2023.

+Return to Canada

+In 2024, he returned to Canada, joining Scrosoppi FC in League1 Ontario.

+In 2025, he began playing with the Canadian Crusaders in Major League Indoor Soccer.

+Later in 2025, he played with Alliance United FC in League1 Ontario.